9 Crucial Tips for Safe Surfing on the Internet

 If you’re like billions of other people around the globe, you use the internet regularly.
 We know we do!

 That’s because the internet makes for a fabulous resource to develop meaningful connections, learn exciting things, and ultimately add new dimensions to your life.
 Unfortunately, the internet is also a place where you can land yourself in a lot of trouble.

-Hackers and other opportunists scour the web in hopes of finding people that are not practicing internet safe surfing techniques.
+Hackers and other opportunists scour the web in hopes of finding one out of the 4.9 billion of other people that are not practicing internet safe surfing techniques.
 If you’re among those that get targeted, you could lose your log-in information, credit card numbers, and more.

 Curious to know how you can keep safe online?
 Below, we share some simple tips.

 1. Keep Personal Data Sharing to a Minimum

 If you don’t share your personal information with websites, hackers are going to have a hard time stealing it.
 Most hacking techniques that are aimed at intercepting information rely on you entering that data in form fields online.

 By limiting the number of online destinations you create profiles on and share your data with, you limit the opportunities hackers will have to swoop in and take advantage of you.